Server data from the Official MCP Registry

 npx linksee-memory-install-skill | Install the Claude Code Skill that teaches the agent when to call recall/remember/read_smart |

 Each entity (person / company / project / file / concept) can have memories across six layers.
-The layer encodes meaning, not category:
+Since v0.4, each memory uses the 3-axis structured format (altitude ร type ร state):

 {